-1. On the Publish tab, in the Publish group, click Web.
+1. In the Publish tab, in the Process documentation group, click Web.

 Once finished, click the Next button.

 5. Each diagram and their elements appear in the collapsible panel on the right.
 Select per each diagram the elements that you wish to publish in the documentation.

-You can select all elements across all diagrams by using the button.
-By ticking this button ALL your diagrams and their elements will be set as Selected Elements to publish.
+You can select all elements across all diagrams using the select all checkbox.
+By checking this checkbox ALL your diagrams and their elements will be marked as elements to publish.
 Any individual diagram configuration will be lost.

-You can also individually select elements from each diagram using the button or by double clicking them.
+You can individually select elements from each diagram marking their checkbox.

 6. The selected elements appears in this step.
 For each diagram select the order in which you wish the elements to be exported.
 Each diagram selected appears a s a collapsible panel.

-By default elements are organized according to the sequence of the process flow .
+By default elements are organized according to the sequence of the process flow.
 You can use the drag and drop features to set the order as you desire.

 Click the button to order the elements automatically or click the button to order the elements alphabetically.